UK and China: building a long-term relationship

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email email@example.com.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

 - New announcements and business delegation Storify content added.

 - Added translation

 - Latest announcements added

 - First published.

-From: Prime Minister's Office, 10 Downing Street Department for Business, Innovation & Skills Department for Culture, Media & Sport Department for Environment, Food & Rural Affairs Department of Health Foreign & Commonwealth Office UK Trade & Investment The Rt Hon David Cameron MP The Rt Hon Jeremy Hunt MP The Rt Hon Maria Miller The Rt Hon Owen Paterson The Rt Hon Hugo Swire MP The Rt Hon David Willetts
+From: Prime Minister's Office, 10 Downing Street Department for Business, Innovation & Skills Department for Culture, Media & Sport Department for Environment, Food & Rural Affairs Department of Health Foreign & Commonwealth Office UK Trade & Investment The Rt Hon David Cameron The Rt Hon Jeremy Hunt The Rt Hon Maria Miller The Rt Hon Owen Paterson The Rt Hon Hugo Swire The Rt Hon David Willetts